juliapampus/DataspaceConnector/docs/pages/communication/provider.md

 the data resource and will be used to fill in the IDS Information Model attributes for IDS communication with a connector as data consumer.

-A version number is generated automatically and is increased with every entity change.
-As well as the creation and modification date.

 ---

 **Note**: If you need any further attributes, feel free to just type custom key value pairs.
 They